Cigna Disability Insurance Claims Attorneys

 ERISA actions are incredibly complex, and they also involve very sensitive time limits.
 You do not want to wait to get an attorney involved in your case.

 As soon as you hire a lawyer, they are going to be able to complete their own independent investigation into your case.
-The attorney can determine when Cigna may have committed an error in the administration of your benefits and fight to help you recover what you are entitled to.
+The attorney can determine when Cigna may have committed an error in the administration of your benefits or acted in bad faith when denying or terminating your benefits and will fight to help you get the benefits you need and deserve.

 You do not want to attempt to handle a Cigna claim on your own because Cigna may ask you or your doctor to complete several complex forms.
 In some cases, Cigna may assign an independent investigator to conduct surveillance on you and attempt to film you partaking in activities demonstrating that you are not disabled.